siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 The classical formulation asks where consciousness switches on, as if it were a single indivisible property added to otherwise non-conscious matter.

+This picture is reinforced whenever consciousness is treated as though it must arrive all at once or not at all.
+The question is then framed as one of a sharp
+cut: which systems are truly inside the circle, and which are outside it?

 TEOS closes that formulation too.
 Consciousness is not taken as a binary light that is either present or absent in full.
 It is treated as depth of inner
 organization: the degree to which a loop carries imprints and is steered by